-To create your computing account, you’ll need your university ID number, which was included in your letter of admission.
+To create your computing account, you’ll need your university ID number, which you will find in your IU Portal.

 You must set up your computing account to: